Geelong-Rainbow/GR-website/README.md

 - [You Don't Need Javascript](https://github.com/you-dont-need/You-Dont-Need-JavaScript#you-dont-need-javascript "You Don't Need Javascript") (Usually)
   Also see: [CSS Tricks](https://css-tricks.com "CSS Tricks"), [Kevin Powell's CodePen Projects](https://codepen.io/kevinpowell "Kevin Powell's CodePen Projects"), [Theo Soti's Blog](https://theosoti.com/blog "Theo Soti's Blog")
 - We use CSS variables to define content so that our HTML is more concise.
+- Use SVG or gradients whenever possible.
+- If you must consult your favourite LLM overlord for advice, please vet its answers for assumptions/hallucinations.

 ## Inspiration
 - [Shiny Happy Digital's Works](https://www.shinyhappy.digital/work "Shiny Happy Digital's Works")